solelena/PSReliP/Case_study_datasets/README.md

 #### Folder contents
   The Shiny application folder [rapdb_30depth_5gr_ld_pr](./rapdb_30depth_5gr_ld_pr) contains an app.R file and a 'data' subfolder with analysis results files.
 #### Running the Shiny app
   Download the Shiny app folder.
 To run the Shiny app locally, use RStudio to open the app.R file in the Shiny app folder and click on "Run App" in the upper right corner of the source panel.
-The app will open up in a new window.
+The app will open in a new window.
 In addition, the Shiny application can be run on Shiny servers such as shinyapps.io, RStudio Connect, Shiny Server Open Source, Shiny Server Pro.
 #### User interface
   The screenshots of the user interface of this Shiny app can be found in the [Images](../Images/case_study_UI_screenshots) folder.<br>
   The Shiny app created by our pipeline contains four tabs corresponding to the types of analysis performed in it.
 These tabs are as follows: 1) ‘Basic statistics’; 2) ‘Population Stratification analysis’; 3) ‘Wright's FST estimation’; 4) ‘IBS and GRM calculation & Kinship Coefficients estimation’.<br>